chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Add tags to the environment from the text bar below the dropdown menu.
 **Note:** Use a comma separator to add multiple tags.
 Example: `Tag1`, `Tag2`, `Tag3`.

-- Selecting an environment will open a popup to save the node environment.
-Select **Save** to change the node environment.

 #### Delete a Node